AlBloom/ETS0121_15/Python101/Set/README.md

 # set.intersect_update()
 Opposite to the above defined method this one Modifies the set by keeping only elements common to all specified sets.

+# set.union()
+This is another topic that we learned in elementary.
+We use this method to create a new set with combination of elements from multiple sets.
+When doing that it excludes duplicates.

+# set.symmetric_difference()
+This method is used to compare between two sets by returning elements that are in either set, but not both.
+It is done by making a new set so the original sets will not be modified.

+# set.symmetric_difference_update()
+This one is similar with the above one except this one updates the original set to keep only elements in either set, but not both.
+Meaning this method will modify the original set.